 Having to make your employees redundant is an unpleasant task to undertake – but, unfortunately, it’s a wholly necessary one.
 In fact, the survival of your business often depends upon it.
-In the event you need make redundancies, it’s best to follow the proper procedure, and this involves entering into a redundancy consultation period.
+In the event you need make redundancies, it’s best to follow the proper procedure, which means adhering to the formal process required for redundancy.
+Following a formal process is essential for legal compliance and helps ensure all official steps, such as consultation, are properly carried out.

 This post takes a look at the concept of a redundancy consultation and the best way to approach them.